LordPax/cligpt/README.md

 Example :
-cligpt # Interactive mode with a chat history cligpt "Hello, how are you ?" echo Hello, how are you ? | cligpt - cligpt -l
+cligpt # Interactive mode with a chat history cligpt "Hello, how are you ?" echo "Hello, how are you ?" | cligpt - cligpt -l
 ```